statsig-io/docs/docs/feature-gates/feature-gates-lifecycle.md

 **1) The gate has been fully rolled out or rolled back, and you're ready to skip rule evaluation and assign default value (stop incurring costs for your gates)**

   - Go to the feature gate page and click on “…” menu on the upper right corner to select **Launch or Disable**.
 It will open up the following window -
-    - **In Progress → Launch**: when the gate has been rolled out to 100% a while ago (we recommend >30 days), and you feel comfortable with the gate always returning TRUE
+    - **In Progress → Launch**: when the gate has been rolled out for some time (we recommend >30 days), and you feel comfortable with the gate always returning TRUE
-    - **In Progress → Disable**: when the gate has been rolled back to 0% a while go (we recommend >30 days), and you feel comfortable with the gate always returning FALSE
+    - **In Progress → Disable**: when the gate has been rolled back for some time (we recommend >30 days), and you feel comfortable with the gate always returning FALSE

   - To find _all_ gates that are good candidates to be **Launched** or **Disabled** (i.e. have been rolled out to 100% or rolled back to 0% more than 30 days ago):